Call of Duty: Mobile players can now link their official CoD account to the game | Dot Esports

 - Click Login Now.

-Players who successfully do this can navigate back to the game where they will find the Outrider-Arctic skin waiting in their mailbox.
+Players who successfully do this can navigate back to the game where they’ll find the Outrider-Arctic skin waiting in their mailbox.

-For players who don’t have a Call of Duty account, they can register for it on the official website here.
+For players who don’t have a Call of Duty account, they can register for one on the official website here.
 They can then follow the steps above to receive the Outrider-Arctic skin.